paulyehtw/Lane-Keeping-Assist-on-CARLA/README.md

   <img  src="https://github.com/paulyehtw/Lane-Keeping-Assist-on-CARLA/blob/master/controller_output/CARLA.png">
 </p>

-This is an assgnment from [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars) course of [Self-Driving Cars Specialization](https://www.coursera.org/specializations/self-driving-cars?) on Coursera.org.
+This is an assignment from [Introduction to Self-Driving Cars](https://www.coursera.org/learn/intro-self-driving-cars) course of [Self-Driving Cars Specialization](https://www.coursera.org/specializations/self-driving-cars?) on Coursera.org.

 This assginment implements Lane Keeping Assist function by applying pure pursuit and Stanley methods for lateral control and PID controller for longitudinal control using Python as the programming language.